William Lemke

-William Frederick Lemke (August 13, 1878 – May 30, 1950) was an American politician who represented North Dakota in the United States House of Representatives as a member of the Republican Party.
-He was also the Union Party's presidential candidate in the 1936 presidential election.
+William Frederick Lemke (August 13, 1878 – May 30, 1950) was an American attorney and politician from North Dakota.
+He represented that state in the United States House of Representatives for eight terms as a member of the Nonpartisan League and the North Dakota Republican Party.
+In the 1936 presidential election, he was the nominee of the national Union Party, finishing third behind Democratic incumbent Franklin D. Roosevelt and Republican challenger Alf Landon.